 - Global Financial Crisis (GFC) of 2007/08

 - September 2011 Terrorist attacks on the US

 - The Tech Wreck (dotcom bubble) of 2000

 - Black Monday 1987

 In each of these situations, the markets have recovered.
-In some instances, such as the Sept11 Attacks on the United States, buyer activity was evident on the Australian market within days of the event, which represented a minor glitch in an overall long-term upwards trend.
-The realisation that these terrorist attacks would have little impact on the Australian economy created a buying opportunity where investors had panic reacted.
+In some instances, such as the Sept11 Attacks on the United States.
+Buyer activity was evident on the Australian market.
+Within days of the event.
+Which represented a minor glitch in an overall long-term upwards trend.
+The realization that these terrorist attacks would have little impact on the Australian economy.
+Created a buying opportunity where investors had panic reacted.

 Some events have a major impact on the economy of the country.
 Such as the Global Financial Crisis (GFC).
 The international exposure of the investment firms involved had a fundamental impact on numerous key economies.
 It took some time before investors found sufficient confidence to begin accumulating stock again.
 Of course, the GFC reverberated around the world, sending all major bourses into a spin.
 Australia was not immune to this activity, but recovered much more quickly due to a healthy economy and strong demand for commodities from China (our major exporting partner).

 The above chart reflects the continued growth of the All Ordinaries and DOW Jones Industrial Average indexes which represent the Australian and US stock markets respectively.
 In comparison, the Japanese market (represented by the Nikkei225 index) has been in a Contracting economy for the last 20 years due to a fundamentally weak economy.